-Pressing the lower push-rotary knob, you will enter the 'Select turnpoint' sub-page.
-Here, a selection of turnpoints will be shown, along with distance and bearing, as well as steering course (relative bearing) as described earlier, with an arrow.
+Pressing the right push-rotary knob, you will enter the 'Select turnpoint' sub-page.
+Here, a selection of turnpoints will be shown, along with distance and bearing, as well as (relative bearing) as described earlier, with an arrow.
 These points can be sorted by either Distance, Name, or Code.